 - Encourage a diversity of housing, employment, commercial, shopping and recreation land uses at the transit station, local and regional center level accessible by people of all ages, abilities and income levels;

 - Enhance access to a range of travel modes including transit, roadways, walking and biking and increase roadway connectivity to provide optimal access to all uses within the study area; and,

 - Foster public-private partnerships and sustained community support through an outreach process that promotes the involvement of all stakeholders, including those historically underserved or underrepresented.

 In support and recognition of U.S. Department of Transportation’s “Ladders of Opportunity” policy initiative and ARC’s Poverty Equity Opportunity Committee, LCI funds will be prioritized for areas that fall with the “high to very high” zones of ARC’s Equitable Target Areas (ETAs).
-Connecting people and communities to economic and educational opportunities, with safe, reliable and affordable transportation, is a key goal of the USDOT and ARC’s Board as well as its Regional Economic Development Strategy.
+Connecting people and communities to economic and educational opportunities, with safe, reliable and affordable transportation, is a key goal of the USDOT and ARC’s Regional Economic Development Strategy.
 Here are links for more information regarding these initiatives:

 Additional consideration and funding priority will be granted to applications that include one or more of the following elements (in no particular order):

 - Mix of uses and a density of development that support walking, biking or transit, and a jobs-housing balance